Ignicube/CypressCookieCutter/README.md

 cy.verifyDownload('project.pdf', { timeout: 25000, interval: 600 })
 ```

-## CI with GitHub Actions-Embedded
+## CI with GitHub Actions-Embedded Plugin

 Once you run `npm run add-project` on over 2.2 steps than system will inquire for a confirmation.<br><br> Do you want integrate github action? **(y/N)** <br>
 Once you type y and press enter than a file will make on root named `.github/workflow/main.yml`